ajcwebdev/rustrocket/README.md

 cargo lambda watch
 ```

-Since the emulator server includes support for Lambda function URLs out of the box, you can open [localhost:9000/lambda-url/rustrocket](http://localhost:9000/lambda-url/rustrocket) to invoke your function and view it in your browser.
+Open [localhost:9000/lambda-url/rustrocket](http://localhost:9000/lambda-url/rustrocket) to invoke and view your function in the browser.

 ![hello from logrocket](https://user-images.githubusercontent.com/12433465/190524707-2ae17b2b-a5c2-4cf8-ae75-a1b8a52c7b15.png)